xavenna/con-tbg/readme.md

 this is a work in progress
 it doesn't work and is buggy
-hopefully it will be fun to play
+hopefully it will be fun to play eventually

 I know the code is very messy, I will tidy it up eventually